ashroy6/ml_data_pipeline/README.md

 #### 1. `training_data.csv`
 - 1500 labeled rows
-- Use this to train and test a churn prediction model
+- used to train and test a churn prediction model
-- Target column: `churn`
+- target column: `churn`
   - `1` = churned
   - `0` = retained

 #### 2. `input_data.csv`
 - 300 unlabeled rows
-- Use this as new incoming batch data for inference
+- used as new incoming batch data for inference
-- This file does not contain the `churn` column because the model should predict it
+- this file does not contain the `churn` column because the model should predict it

 ---

 ### Columns

+#### Training data columns
 - `customer_id`: unique customer identifier
 - `age`: customer age
 - `monthly_spend`: current recurring spend